 The FVC method is fairly simple, bordering on obvious.
 Complicated processes require people to spend a lot of time on figuring out what actually needs to be done at any given point in time.
 Since FVC relies on primal reactions in the human brain, it totally bypasses the frontal cortex that is responsible for rational thought processes.
 This way the higher cognitive functions are freed up for tackling technical complexity in e.g. the software product the team is working on.

 In a nutshell, when people have different opinions about something, we just follow this simple FVC process:

 As you can see, the argument is settled by the simple expedient of seeing who is the last person standing.
 This lets the team rapidly and efficiently converge on the solution with the strongest backing.
-As a side effect the team quickly becomes extremely motivated and gains an immense amount of focus.
+As a side effect, the team quickly becomes extremely motivated and gains an immense amount of focus.
 This obviously saves a lot of time and reduces the cost of delay.
-We do not know of any other method that achieves these kind of results in such a short time.
+We do not know of any other method that achieves this kind of results in such a short time.

 Martin von Weissenberg agrees that Daniel Lynn is right about story points.

 Scrum sensei Daniel Lynn is one of the inventors of FVC and a strong proponent of the method.
 Asked to summarize the method in one sense, he thinks for a while and says: "Might makes right.
 In other words, if all we have is opinions, let's go with mine."

 Gaetano Mazzanti notes that the agile42 coaches were not convinced at first, but that Daniel Lynn was very persuasive.
 "Having discussed the topic with Daniel, I now see that FVC is a fantastic tool in my toolbox.
 This could speed up the coaching process immensely."